 Resilient and Fast-Growing Economy

-As of 2021, Poland’s GDP reached a record high of $674 billion, making it the 21st-largest economy in the world and the 10th-largest in Europe.
+As of 2024, Poland’s GDP reached a historic high of $688billion.
+This makes it the 21st-largest economy in the world and the 9th-largest in Europe, according to the IMF.

-Poland has a recession-proof economy with a strong track record of uninterrupted high growth.
+Poland has a resilient economy with a strong track record of real GDP growth.
 During the last two global market downturns, the country was a shining star within Europe.
-Poland didn’t register any recession during 2007-09, and in 2020, its real GDP growth contracted by only 2.0%.
-This was significantly less than the European Union and OECD averages of minus 6.0% and minus 4.5%, respectively.
+Poland avoided a recession during 2007-09, and in 2020, its real GDP growth contracted by only 2.0%.
+This was significantly less than the EU and OECD averages of minus 5.6% and minus 4.2%, respectively.

-Despite being in the middle of ongoing geopolitical tensions due to the Russian invasion of Ukraine, Poland’s economy has been relatively stable so far.
-The country achieved positive YoY GDP growth in the first three quarters of 2022, and analysts are forecasting this trend to continue.
+Despite ongoing geopolitical tensions stemming from the Russian invasion of Ukraine, Poland’s economy has remained relatively stable.
+The country achieved positive year-on-year (YoY) GDP growth throughout 2022, with forecasts from institutions such as the IMF suggesting this trend will continue.
+Implications for M&A in Poland

 Implications for M&A in Poland